mcfletch/2daypython/startpython.rst

 The Interpreter
 ---------------

-If you've just started `Python` you will just see a black window with the prompt:
+If you've just started `Python` you will see a (black) window with the prompt:

 .. code-block:: bash